koendv/openscad-raspberrypi/README.md

 (cd /; tar cvhf - usr/share/qt4/translations/) | (cd $INSTALL_ROOT; tar xvpf -)
 ```
 Copy openSCAD library dependencies to AppImage.
-Make a list of all shared libraries openscad uses, and copy these libraries to the AppImage directory.
+First make a list of all shared libraries used by openscad, then copy these libraries to the AppImage directory.

 ```
 mkdir $INSTALL_ROOT/usr/lib/